go-scaffold/go-sdk/README.md

     "upper": strings.ToUpper,
   }

+  // Define template-aware functions that have access to the template context templateAwareFuncs := templates.TemplateAwareFuncMap{
+    "include": func(t *template.Template) any {
+      // This function has access to the current template instance return func(templateName string) (string, error) {
+        // Example implementation of an include-like function
+        // that could use the template instance for processing return "", nil
+      }
+    },
+  }

   // Build the pipeline
   pipe, err := pipeline.NewPipelineBuilder().
     WithTemplateProvider(templateProvider).
     WithCollector(collector).
     WithFunctions(funcs).
+    WithTemplateAwareFunctions(templateAwareFuncs).
     Build()
   if err != nil {
     panic(err)